MA, BA, HCPC Art Psychotherapist

 I facilitate a safe, contained therapeutic space with a range of art materials if you wish to use them, to allow a creative way to think through and process challenging experiences and difficulties.
+I specialise in working with adolescents.

 It can be difficult to ask for help, finding the right person to work alongside you is an important part of the process to enable the therapeutic relationship to develop and be used.